kbmackenzie/mewlix/README.md

 meow( house.get_cats() ) -- prints '[ "Cody", "Jake", "Princess" ]'
 ```

 **Note:** Boxes are reference types.
 They're Meowscript's only reference type.
 Thus, when copying them, a cat should be wary of shallow-copying.
+See the [copying](#copying-objects) section for more information about copying.

 Creating constructor-like functions to create and return more complex boxes is a good pattern.